cse112-sp20/CalamariCrew/README.md

 (Note: Step will fail if the `src/ts` is empty.)

+### `npm run lint`

+It will run ESLint across all the typecript and javascript files found in the project that are not listed apart of the `.eslintignore`.

 ### `npm test`

 It will run all the unit tests in the `test` directory.
 The test files have to end with the extension `(test|spec).(ts|tsx|js)` in order to be picked up by jest.